bryleen1/22MARENABLE1-flask-project/README.md

 Although I managed to produce a viable application, I was only able to complete my must haves for the app and the app currently uses only 1 table (Todo).
 To upgrade to 2 tables and essentially, move along with other app developements listed in my MoSCoW, I would need to upgrade my table and also create a new user table.
 The updated version of my tables are as below:
 ![image](https://user-images.githubusercontent.com/88090980/163741322-697c7828-ac11-49a0-adf7-99731634d089.png)

 The Todo2 table adds another column to my current table (seen in the image below).
 This would allow the app to to be able to identify which tasks belong to which user so as to send the right tasks to the correct user.
 An updated database is necessary for the next phase of this app, if the app is to send users' set tasks to their emails.
 The email will also contain the link to the app so that instead of just reading the tasks, the user can interact with them once more.
-After this phase, I would then look at creating accounts for users.
+After this phase, I would then look at creating accounts for users (this will also require new table additions).
 ![image](https://user-images.githubusercontent.com/88090980/163742158-002b59b6-03e0-4826-8bc5-7d14867218fd.png)

 ## Acknowledgements